 The Institute for Cultural Practices, University of Manchester, in collaboration with Manchester Art Gallery, Archives+ and Belle Vue Productions is leading on a programme of research related to the spontaneous memorials of the Manchester Arena attack.

 This research includes:

-The University of Manchester is working with Manchester Art Gallery and Archives+ in developing a collecting policy and documentation and access plan for the archive.
+The University of Manchester has been working with Manchester Art Gallery and Archives+ in developing a collecting policy and documentation and access plan for the archive.

-Between November 2017 and May 2018, postgraduate students from the Art Galleries and Museums studies MA programme at the University of Manchester have undertaken a pilot documentation of a sample of the Manchester Together Archive.
-Lessons learnt from the pilot will be applied to the full documentation of the Archive.
+Between November 2017 and May 2018, postgraduate students from the Art Galleries and Museums studies MA programme at the University of Manchester took a pilot documentation of a sample of the Manchester Together Archive.
+Lessons learnt from the pilot were applied to the full documentation of the collection.